cinchy-co/Documentation/frequently-asked-questions.md

 ## Does a row filter restrict access for a Cinchy administrator?

-Currently Cinchy Administrators have access to view/edit/approve all data in the platform.
-There is no way currently to restrict access for Cinchy administrators.
+Cinchy Administrators have access to view/edit/approve all data in the platform, so there's no way to restrict access for Cinchy administrators.

-A workaround is to create a separate "administrators" group which has edit access to all Cinchy system tables, and just leave the "admin" user account or superadmins as "Cinchy administrators."
+A workaround is to create a separate "administrators" group which has edit access to all Cinchy system tables, and just leave the "admin" user account or super admins as "Cinchy administrators."

 ## How can I automatically check if a CLI data sync was successful or failed?

 You can check if a data sync was successful by its exit code.
-Below is sample code in Powershell to check for the exit code and what they mean.
+Below is sample code in PowerShell to check for the exit code and what they mean.

 ```bash
 Invoke-Expression $CLICommand